danielharrell/SumLect2015/Lost_Idea_LA.md

 enough, content is not enough.

 Defenses of liberal education, accordingly, have generally made education a matter of context rather than content.
-And perhaps the most common way of doing this is to locate learning not in a set of subjects, but instead in the self.
+Perhaps the most common way of doing this is to locate learning not in a set of subjects, but instead in the self.
-Here are two examples of this, the first from an address by Christopher Nelson:

-> The maturation of the student---not
-information transfer---is the real purpose of colleges and universities.
-Of course, information transfer occurs during this process.
-One cannot become a master of one’s own learning without learning something.
-But information transfer is a corollary of the maturation process, not its primary purpose.[^NelsonInfoTransfer]

-> If we are to navigate skillfully the turbulent changes of the twenty-first century, we must educate students not only to process information effectively, but to think wisely and well.
-To my mind, nothing fosters that end better than a liberal arts education.[^Creighton]
+Thus it is said that "the maturation of the student---not information transfer---is the real purpose of colleges and universities."[^NelsonInfoTransfer] Or that "if we are to navigate skillfully the turbulent changes of the twenty-first century, we must educate students not only to process information effectively, but to think wisely and well."[^Creighton]

 [^NelsonInfoTransfer]:<http://blogs.sjc.edu/christopher-nelson/2014/12/11/looking-value-college-wrong/>
 [^Creighton]:<https://www.mtholyoke.edu/joannecreighton/article_liberal99>

-The talk of turbulent changes in the second quote points to still another way that defenses of liberal education have made it a matter of context: by locating the self in an ever-changing world.
-Here is one example of this, again from an address by Chris Nelson:
+And talk of turbulent changes points to another way that defenses of liberal education have made it a matter of
+context: by locating the self in an ever-changing world.
 Here is [one
 example](http://www.sjc.edu/files/8013/9593/4530/league-of-women-voters-2011.pdf)
-from an address by Chris Nelson:
+of this, from an address by Chris Nelson:

 > With boundaries among the disciplines vanishing, with job requirements and needs changing rapidly, we need citizens